grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 * Lots of enthusiastic birders

-It's also unbelievably good value: tickets were £30 each, and we paid an additional £48 between us to camp at the festival site.
+It's also unbelievably good value: tickets were £30 each, and we paid an additional £48 for the two of us to camp at the festival site for 3 nights.

 #### Let's go to Migfest